MicrosoftDocs/mooncaketest/articles/documentdb/documentdb-nosql-local-emulator.md

 Use the following tips to help troubleshoot issues you encounter with the DocumentDB emulator:

 - If the DocumentDB emulator crashes, collect dump files from c:\Users\user_name\AppData\Local\CrashDumps folder, compress them, and attach them to an email to [askdocdb@microsoft.com](mailto:askdocdb@microsoft.com).

+- If you experience crashes in DocumentDB.StartupEntryPoint.exe, run the following command from an admin command prompt:
+`lodctr /R`

 - If you encounter a connectivity issue, [collect trace files](#trace-files), compress them, and attach them to an email to [askdocdb@microsoft.com](mailto:askdocdb@microsoft.com).